 Chapter House Youth Choir

 Due to Coronavirus our live concerts have been cancelled for the time being.
-The Chapter House Youth Choir rehearsals will hopefully restart in January.
+The Chapter House Youth Choir is currently meeting virtually while the schools are closed.

 Follow Us on Facebook and Twitter!